sbougerel/autosync-magit/README.md

 [![License GPLv3](https://img.shields.io/badge/license-GPL_v3-green.svg)](http://www.gnu.org/licenses/gpl-3.0.html)
 [![CI Result](https://github.com/sbougerel/autosync-magit/actions/workflows/makefile.yml/badge.svg)](https://github.com/sbougerel/autosync-magit/actions)

-This package provides a minor mode to automatically synchronise a local git repository branch with its upstream.
+Autosync-Magit provides a minor mode to automatically synchronise a local git repository branch with its upstream.
 It is intended to be used
 exceptionally: when git is used solely to synchronise private content between devices.
+With this use case, there is typically no need to create branches, and all changes can be pushed to the remote as soon as they are committed.
+The author created it to synchronise his personal notes between different devices.

-It should never be used with typical repositories and especially not for team settings.
-A typical use case consists in synchronising your personal notes between devices.
+Autosync-Magit should never be used for other use cases and especially not for team settings.

 To configure a repository to automatically synchronise, turn on `autosync-magit-mode` in a buffer, and set the package variables accordingly.